 In addition, engineering design must be completed, materials and services procured and the physical work completed.

-No new construction or installation work within the UF6 building will begin until CNSC approvals are received, Mr.
+No new construction or installation work within the UF6 building will begin until CNSC approvals are received, Mr. Oliver said.

 Plans call for a significant amount of concrete work to be done within the building to prevent future leaks or subsurface contamination.
 Floors, trenches and sumps will be refurbished or replaced.
 Surfaces and coatings will be applied to prevent future seepage.

 If the approvals come through, Cameco anticipates being able to draw on contractors within Northumberland County for much of the work.